The Law Offices Of Sean M. Cleary 2019 Scholarship

 Does your high school have an alcohol prevention program in place?

 Submit your story in essay form (100–300 words).
-The scholarship is online only, please apply online and do NOT call or email, all applications are received online through the form below.
+The scholarship is online only, please apply online and DO NOT CALL and DO NOT EMAIL US, all applications are received online through the form below.
 We look forward to reading the essays and bestowing this scholarship.

 Deadline to apply: August 31, 2019.